catenax-eV/catenax-ev.github.io/docs/standards/CX-0076-GoldenRecordEndtoEndRequirementsStandard/CX-0076-GoldenRecordEndtoEndRequirementsStandard.md

 Intentionally left blank.

-[^1]: For details related to the Pool API, please see standard CX-0012 Business Partner Data Pool API v4.0.0.
+[^1]: For details related to the Pool API, please see standard CX-0012 Business Partner Data Pool API v4.1.0.
-[^2]: For details related to the Business Partner number and the different types, please see standard CX-0010 Business Partner Number v2.0.0.
+[^2]: For details related to the Business Partner number and the different types, please see standard CX-0010 Business Partner Number v2.1.0.
-[^3]: For details on the data model and data fields please refer to the standard CX-0074 Business Partner Gate API standard v3.0.0.
+[^3]: For details on the data model and data fields please refer to the standard CX-0074 Business Partner Gate API standard v3.1.0.
-[^4]: Although in some cases there can be more than one legal address assigned to the same legal entityE.g.
-Siemens in Germany (Berlin & Munich).
+[^4]: Although in some cases there can be more than one legal address assigned to the same legal entity, e.g., Siemens in Germany (Berlin & Munich).
 This might lead to changes to data model definitions including relations in the future.
+For details, please see standard CX-0074 Business Partner Gate API standard v3.1.0.
 [^5]: Note that there is currently a debate that a site is a consolidation of addresses (BPNA), with all addresses being equally ranked, since a "main" address cannot always be defined at this point in time.
 This may lead to changes in the next update of this standard.
 [^6]: Notification is to be understood as an information (info, warning, error) to be provided to the user.
 It's not to be understood as a short-term notification similar to a e.g., 30 second pop up message.
 [^7]: Numbers (values) are to be seen as examples to make the calculation easier to understand.
-[^8]: This requirement is valid, however, the data model as described in CX-0074 Business Partner Gate API v3.0.0 and CX-0012 Business Partner Pool API v4.0.0 does not provide respective fields yet.
-This will be probably provided with an upcoming standard release.
-Thus, a certification to this requirement cannot happen as of today until the data model got extended accordingly.
+[^8]: This rule MUST be applied unless local law or tax regulations do not require the existence / assignment of a tax number, e.g., for associations, small businesses, educational institutions.

+### LEGAL

+Copyright © 2024 Catena-X Automotive Network e.V.
+All rights reserved.
+For more information, please visit [here](/copyright).